-Pretexting: Hackers start by researching their victim’s private life in order to gain his or her trust.
-They then contact the addressee, for example, claiming to be IT administrators, with a call for help, in order to obtain confidential data, supposedly on behalf of the management.
+Hackers start by researching their victim’s private life in order to gain their trust.
+They then contact the addressee, for example, claiming to be an IT administrator, with a call for help to obtain confidential data, supposedly on behalf of the management.

-Quid pro quo: A ”give and take” of the more insidious kind.
+A ”give and take” of the more insidious kind.
 For example, fraudsters call employees of a company and pretend to be from IT support.
 They ask them to briefly disable their anti-virus protection or firewall for a project.
-This gives the cybercriminals free rein to install malware or ransomware on the unprotected computers.
+This gives cybercriminals free rein to install malware or ransomware on unprotected computers.

 How can social engineering attacks be prevented?

-Advanced authentication methods such as two-factor authentication or multi-factor authentication as well as forsaking passwords in favour of biometric authentication factors (face scan, fingerprint, iris scan, voice recognition, etc.) already pose hurdles that cybercriminals find extremely difficult to overcome.
-Instead, they exploit the carelessness, gullibility or helpfulness of their fellow human beings.
-For this reason, it is important to establish a high standard of security through a series of rules of conduct for dealing with devices, the Internet, private or corporate networks, user accounts and in communication.
+Advanced authentication methods such as two-factor authentication or multi-factor authentication, as well as forsaking passwords in favour of biometric authentication factors (face scan, fingerprint, iris scan, voice recognition, etc.), already pose hurdles that cybercriminals find extremely difficult to overcome.
+Instead, they exploit their fellow human beings' carelessness, gullibility or helpfulness.
+For this reason, it is important to establish a high standard of security through a series of rules of conduct for dealing with devices, the Internet, private or corporate networks, user accounts and communication.